ocramz/ocramz.github.io/posts/2024-12-16-deep-music-rec-pt1.markdown

 # Technical summary

-This post describes an audio embedding model, trained to produce embeddings that are close if the graph distances of their respective albums are small.
+This post describes an audio embedding model, trained to produce embeddings that are close together if the graph distances of their respective albums are small.
 In other words, I used the preference graph as supervision labels for the audio embeddings: in a contrastive setting, we consider an "anchor" sample, a positive and a negative one, which are here distinguished by their graph distance to the anchor.

 It becomes a (context-free, static, non-personalized) recommendation model by:

-* embedding a music collection
+* embedding a music collection with the trained model
 * storing it into an index (here I used SQLite)
 * embedding a query (a new music track) with the same model and looking up the most similar ones from the index.